Consult Physician Spotlight: Dr. Craig Burns desires to help people

 “Being unable to offer my patients consistent relief became very frustrating,” he said.

 Fortunately, one of his patients discovered Laser Spine Institute and underwent minimally invasive spine surgery.
 Dr. Burns was intrigued by the description of the procedure.
-“He had a successful endoscopic back surgery and was back to normal in no time.
+“He had a successful minimally invasive back surgery and was back to normal in no time.
 His improvement was amazing,” he remembered.
 “I contacted Laser Spine Institute in 2008 and discovered that they were looking for help during their expansion.”

 Dr. Burns joined Laser Spine Institute in 2008 as a consult physician.
 Part of his job is to consult with individuals who are interested in finding relief through neck or back surgery.
-Laser Spine Institute offers each prospective surgical candidate a complimentary initial consultation that consists of a review of their symptoms and an interpretation of a current spinal MRI or CT scan.
+Laser Spine Institute offers each prospective surgical candidate an initial consultation that consists of a review of their symptoms and an interpretation of a current spinal MRI or CT scan.

 “With this, I’m able to predict if and how Laser Spine Institute may be able to help them.
 I describe to them the surgery and answer their questions,” he said.
 “With this information, potential patients have a good idea of what they can expect from Laser Spine Institute’s outpatient surgeries.
 Many times, these patients have spoken with former patients who have had great relief with one of our procedures.”

 As a consult physician, Dr. Burns answers many questions.
 One of the most popular questions that patients ask Dr. Burns is, “Why didn’t my prior surgeon recommend this type of procedure?”
 His response: “Your former surgeon may not be comfortable doing minimally invasive spine surgery.”